anushkakulk/cpp_tennis_reservation_system/README.md

 ## members
 - a member can reserve a court (only 1 reservation per week, can be reserved 7 days in advance, can reserve during open-play hours or coaching hours if reserved within 48 hours of the designated hours if there is availability).
 Checks are implemented to ensure a reservation is valid
-- a member can cancel their reservation if made within the same session.
+- a member can  cancel their reservation if it was made within the same session.
 They can either cancel it themselves or send a request to a randomly chosen officer.
 - a member can request a timechange, cancellation, or a reservation via an officer.
 An officer will be randomly chosen to handle their request.

 ## coaches
 - a coach can reserve a court (no reservation limit, can be reserved 7 days in advance, can only reserve coaching hours (weekdays with start times from 9 am to 11:30).
 Checks are implemented to ensure a reservation is valid.
-- a coach can cancel their reservation if made within the same session.
+- a coach can cancel their reservation if it was made within the same session.
 They can either cancel it themselves or send a request to a randomly chosen officer.
 - a coach can request a timechange, cancellation, or a reservation via an officer.
 An officer will be randomly chosen to handle their request.

 ## officers
-- an officer is a member, and is capable of doing everything a member can.
+- an officer is a member, and therefore is capable of doing everything a member can.
 - an officer can also reserve open play sessions, which are a series of 30 minute reservations with start times from 6 to 8:30 pm.
 They can book these on any day, and can reserve 7 days in advance.
+These open play sessions do not count towards an officer's limit of 1 personal reservation per week.

-## LIST OF USERS THAT CAN BE USED TO LOGIN AND TEST FUNCTIONALITY:
+## LIST OF USERS THAT CAN BE USED TO LOGIN AND TEST FUNCTIONALITY: (names must be lower case)
 - 1 alice member
 - 2 bob member
 - 3 carol member